1 Introduction

 Questions:

-- How many packets does this pcapng file contain?
+- How many packets does this PCAPng file contain?

 - What IP addresses made a TCP connection in frames 18, 21, and 22?